• Skip to primary navigation

 Kathy Carmichael

-Add more nutrient-dense salads into your weekly meal plan.
-This lentil salad is full of vegetables and plant protein for a perfect meal!
+Add more nutrient-dense salads to your weekly meal plan.
+This lentil salad recipe is full of vegetables and plant protein for a perfect meal!
 Served with a lemony tahini dressing.

 Print Recipe Pin Recipe